15 Apr, 2026

 15 December, 2023

 Do we (my generation of people in India) remember the name Yugoslavia?
 Yes, more than vividly.
 A large and influential country in the socialist block.
 A major player in the non-alignment movement.
-There were so many posters of Tito-Naser-Nehru.
+There were so many posters of Tito-Nasser-Nehru.
 Then in the ‘90s the romance of Yugoslavia collapsed.
 Came in the term Balkanisation.
 In smart conversation in the safe spaces, we may have often said – India should be Balkanised.
 I have definitely said it, multiple times.
 It was the sheer frustration against the cow belt hegemony.
 In the non-safe place outside we were nick named as the tukde tukde gang.
-In the last two decades as the propagandists of Akhand Bharat (Undivided India) consolidated themselves into violent majoritarian some of us got more convinced that a single nationalism for a land and people of this size and variety is not only ridiculous also somewhat vulgar.
+In the last two decades as the propagandists of Akhand Bharat (Undivided India) consolidated themselves into a violent mode called Silent Majority, some of us got more convinced that a single nationalism for a land and people of this size and variety is not only ridiculous also somewhat vulgar.
 Hence when a chance came to visit Bosnia and Harzegovina I jumped into it with lot of enthusiasm.

 The terminology used by the people of Sarajevo are distinct.